ipa320/jenkins_setup/README_DETAILED.md

 ##Pipeline Structure

-The pipeline is made of multiple, differing Jenkins jobs which monitor the source code, build and test it in various envirements.
+The pipeline is made of multiple, differing Jenkins jobs which monitor the source code and build or test it in various envirements.
 An authorized Jenkins user can configure its individual pipeline in its Jenkins user configurations.
 The made configurations have to pass a validation and afterwards the automatic generation of the pipeline can be started.

 A fully configured pipeline has always the structure shown in the picture below.
 ![Build-Pipeline structure](pictures/build_pipeline_structure.png "Structure of a Cob Build-Pipeline")

-All build and test processes take place in [`chroot`s](help.ubuntu.com/community/BasicChroot) to garanty a clean and controlled environment.
+All build and test processes take place in [`chroot`s](http://help.ubuntu.com/community/BasicChroot) to garanty a clean and controlled environment.

 ###Job Types
 ####Starter Jobs